Area Agencies on Aging: What is an Area Agency on Aging?

 - Warren/Hamilton Counties – Offices for the Aging

-- Wayne County – Deparment of Aging and Youth
+- Wayne County – Aging Programs and Services

-- Westchester County – Department of Senior Programs and Services
+- Westchester County – Senior Programs and Services

 State Government: